Rules and Regulations

 Art.
 21 Cut-off Times

-The Organizers reserve the right to change the above mentioned cut-off times.
+The Organizer reserves the right to modify the above-mentioned cut-off times.

-The final cut-off time at Zinal is [5:30 pm] for both "Tourists" and "Runners”.
-After this time, participants who have not yet arrived will be considered to be out of the race (see Art.
+The final arrival time at Zinal for the “Tourist” and “Runner” categories is set at [17:30:59].
+After this time, participants who have not yet finished shall be declared out of the race (cf. Art.
 47 Out of the race or withdrawal).

-In the event of injury, accident or any other circumstance that makes it impossible for a participant to continue the Sierre-Zinal Race, the latter agrees to be evacuated or rescued by land or even by helicopter if no means of evacuation by land is possible.
-Should the accident occur on the summit section of the junior and adult courses of the Sierre-Zinal Race, the only rescue option is by air.
+In the event of injury, accident or any other circumstance rendering it impossible for a participant to continue the Sierre-Zinal Race, the participant agrees to be evacuated or rescued by land and, where no land evacuation is possible, by helicopter.
+Airlift evacuation is mandatory in particular on the entire summit section of the junior and adult courses of the Sierre-Zinal Race.

-The decision to rescue a participant by air or land is at the discretion of the Organizers who will take into account the circumstances and the rescuee’s condition.
+The choice of the evacuation method shall lie at the sole discretion of the Organizer, who shall take into account the circumstances and the participant’s medical condition.

 5. Registration and Benefits (art.
 23-30)